GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 Python is interpreter-driven high-level language: this allows scripting the code much easier than compiler, but its execution time can be slower in comparison.

+### CPython

+Originally, Python interpreter was developed using C programming language.
+This implementation is called CPython and is the most widely used implementation of all.
+Other implementations are Jython (Java-implementation), IronPython (.NET-implementation), PyPy (Python-implementation), and more.

+While Python is introduced as an interpreter language, it actually is both interpreter and compiler: CPython first processes Python code into intermediate bytecode which is than executed by CPython interpreter.
+Because of this, Python execution takes longer time on first run from compilation.

 ## Comment

 There are two different comments in Python: line comment and block comment.